humdrum-tools/humdrum-documentation/guide/ch17/index.md

 What is the most/least common \_\_\_\_\_?
 What is the frequency of occurrence for various \_\_\_\_\_s?

-In some cases, we\'re asked to compare two or more repertories when answering one of these basic questions.
+In some cases, we're asked to compare two or more repertories when answering one of these basic questions.

 For illustration purposes, consider the case of a Humdrum file named